Keerthanaa-B/physical-design/README.md

 For additional details about the OpenROAD project, visit [OpenROAD's official documentation](https://theopenroadproject.org).

-## Installation and setting up ORFS
+## Section 2: Installation and setting up ORFS

 ### Clone and Install Dependencies